40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 Bold patterns are making a big splash in interior design this year.
 Designers are mixing different patterns to create visually rich environments.
 Floral wallpapers, geometric rugs, and striped upholstery are popular choices.
 The key is balance – pairing bold patterns with neutral colors prevents rooms from feeling overwhelming.

-Large-scale patterns work well in spacious areas, while smaller patterns suit cozier spaces.
+Large-scale patterns work well in spacious areas, while smaller patterns are more suitable for cozier spaces.
 Mixing patterns of different scales creates depth and interest.
-Bold patterns can define specific areas in open-plan layouts.
-They’re also great for adding character to small spaces like powder rooms.
+Bold patterns can define specific areas in open-plan layouts, creating a sense of distinctiveness and visual separation.
+They’re also great for adding character to small spaces, such as powder rooms.

 9. Saturated Colors